 One taste of this delicious dessert and you’ve won’t believe it is both gluten and refined sugar-free.
 The addition of fresh thyme adds a subtle savory note to the otherwise sweet flavor profile of this classic recipe.

-What You Need to Make Baked Apple Cinnamon Crisp
+What You Need to Apple Crisp Gluten Free

 Apples – again choose a firm apple.
 The top choice in our home is the Pink Lady.